aarjav22/Car_Price_Prediction/README.md

 ## 9. Interpretation and Conclusion

+Simple Linear Regression:

+     RMSE value: 15446938.691334337

+     R2 value : 0.6887892619732783

-Linear Regression:
+Multiple Linear Regression:

-     RMSE value: 11505442.544890618
+     RMSE value: 19637652.97310373

-     R2 value : 0.7681989074166417
+     R2 value : 0.7708377040905359

 Polynomial Regression:

-     RMSE value: 13589923.707858166
+     RMSE value: 5357185.720506018

-     R2 value : 0.7262026948276802
+     R2 value : 0.892068340844766

-By looking towards the distribution plot of test data the polynomial model shows phenomenal result but RMSE and R2 value of linear model have a slight edge over polynomial model.
+We can conclude by looking the Mean Squared value and R2 value that polynomial regression fit more perfect for the given car data as compaired to simple or multiple linear regression. as Polynomial Regression gives almost 90 per accuracy and there is a huge difference in RMS value of multiple regression and polynomial regression.
 &nbsp; &nbsp; &nbsp; &nbsp;